-The primary task of a fridge being preservation, the cleaning process also requires some pre-planning because evacuating the fridge is something that is a vital pre-requisite step in the whole process.
+The primary task of a fridge being preservation, the cleaning process also requires some pre-planning.
+Evacuating the fridge is a crucial prerequisite step in the whole process.
 If you have to evacuate it, then you should have another plan to preserve the food items for the time being.
 So it’s always better to plan your cleaning a few days before you go shopping so that you have the minimal quantity of items to be kept away.
 Storing these away in pre-chilled ice bags would be a good idea.

 What solutions to use

 Your refrigerator can shine like a brand new one if maintained well by tackling the spills and food residues.
 Surface wipes containing natural extracts could be used to wipe the inside of the fridge such as drawers and shelves or even the walls.
 Strong chemicals or bleaching products could be avoided so as not to harm the stored food.
 While using a dishwashing liquid, the foam produced would come as a difficult task to get rid of.
 Instead, try using a solution of lemon and vinegar or baking soda solution (1:7 baking soda to water solution).
 This would prove to be easier to wipe with a soft cotton cloth.
 And will remove the odor by keeping the appliance hygienic.

 The outer surface of the fridge can also be cleaned with the same solution.
 But needless to say, make sure that you renew the solution after a few dips of the cloth in the solution so that you don’t wipe the dirty liquid over again and again.
 You can opt for multipurpose cleaning sprays that are food-friendly for eliminating stubborn stains.

 How to reach those deep crevices and joints